PlainsightPro/Vision-Playbook/People Ops/Working @ Plainsight/Your Renumeration Package/🌴 Holidays & Illness.md

 - **Where to Enter**: Log your holidays in the [**People Platform**](https://selfservice.officient.io/).
 - **Approval**: **No approval needed**!
 We trust you to arrange holidays that suit both your needs and your customer’s needs.
 Just make sure you have the green light from your customer before booking your time off.
+	- If you are on the bench: please send the admin team an email in advance
 - **Consider this order of taking up holidays:** ADV > Replacement holidays > Legal holidays > Youth/European holidays

 ---